Pet Therapy Lifts Spirits of Fishers Man

 Dave has always been active.
 He played baseball as a kid and all through high school in Greentown.
 He later played on adult basketball and softball leagues.
 He and his wife, Julie, often played tennis together.
 They traveled, went to Indians baseball games, went hiking.
 Normal stuff, Julie says.

-Then muscular dystrophy took all that away.
+Then secondary progressive multiple sclerosis took all that away.
 Now 55, Dave has been confined to his bed inside their Fishers home for the last two years.
 While his mind is sharp, physically he can’t live the life most people take for granted.

 Some days are harder than others mentally and physically, which is why Dave and Julie are so grateful for CICOA’s pet therapy program.
 Once a month a trained therapy dog visits with Dave.
 As soon as Bailey (or one of the other trained terriers) climbs onto his bed, Dave’s mood shifts.